Complaints Regarding a Regulated Health Professional

 - How you were affected

-Complaints Regarding Health Products
+Complaints Regarding Deceptive Advertising of Health Products

 For claims related to supposed health products, the federal Food and Drugs Act prohibits false, misleading, or deceptive advertising (which includes any representation by any means).
 It prohibits two main varieties of advertising: